chainpoint/chainpoint-core/README.md

-# TODO: Update content to reflect new version

 # Chainpoint Core

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 Chainpoint is a protocol for anchoring data the Bitcoin blockchain.
 The Chainpoint Core software runs as a node on a distributed network.
-Cores receive hashes, aggregate these hashes into a root hash, and periodically commit the root hash to the Bitcoin blockchain.
+Cores receive hashes, aggregate these hashes into a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree), and periodically commit the root hash to the Bitcoin blockchain.

+By default, Cores are members of the [Lightning Network](https://lightning.network/).
+Users use Lightning to pay Cores for permission to anchor a hash.
+Additionally, Lightning is used by new Cores to stake bitcoin to the Chainpoint Network as part of an anti-sybil mechanism.

 ## Important Notice